5 Critical Signs You Need a Field Service Inspection for Pipe Supports

 Refurbishment of 54″ Pressure Balanced Elbow Turbine Crossover Expansion Joints

 U.S. Bellows, Inc. refurbished two pressure balanced elbow expansion joints with a quick turnaround for a power generation plant during outages.
-They are designed for high pressure turbine crossover piping.
+They are designed for high-pressure turbine crossover piping.
 The first 54″ outside diameter expansion joint leaked from a crack in the bellows causing an unscheduled outage.
 View the full article.

 4" Single Expansion Joint